openSUSE/gitarro/doc/BASICS.md

     -u, --url 'TARGET_URL'           Specify the URL to append to add to the GitHub review.
 Usually you will use an URL to the Jenkins build log.
     -P                               '--PR 'NUMBER'
                                      Specify the PR number instead of checking all of them.
 This will force gitarro to run the against a specific PR number,even if it is not needed (useful for using Jenkins with GitHub webhooks).
+    -k, --cachepath 'CACHEPATH'      Custom path where http cache for gitarro is stored. by default is set to /tmp/gitarro/httpcache
         --https                      If present, use https instead of ssh for git operations --changed_since 'SECONDS'    If present, will only check PRs with a change in the last X seconds